vchong/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

     CONFIG_FIT
     CONFIG_OF_SEPARATE

-There may exit some compile problem for lack of gpio.h file, this is caused by Uboot's dependency design.
+There may exit some compile problem for lack of gpio.h file, this is caused by U-boot's dependency design.
 We need to add a empty gpio.h file to the path arch\arm\include\asm\arch-armv8, just like other boards.

 + Generate RSA Key pairs with openssl tools